Nick Fortes Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.69).
+- The White Sox's 4.59 team ERA ranks 23rd among all league pitching staffs.

-- White Sox pitchers combine to allow the second-most home runs in baseball (89 total, 1.4 per game).
+- The White Sox give up the third-most home runs in baseball (90 total, 1.4 per game).

-- Cease gets the start for the White Sox, his 14th of the season.
-He is 3-3 with a 4.63 ERA and 74 strikeouts through 68 2/3 innings pitched.
+- Giolito gets the start for the White Sox, his 14th of the season.
+He is 5-4 with a 3.75 ERA and 76 strikeouts in 74 1/3 innings pitched.

-- The righty last appeared on Saturday against the Detroit Tigers, when he threw 5 1/3 innings, allowing one earned run while giving up two hits.
+- In his most recent appearance on Tuesday, the right-hander went six scoreless innings against the New York Yankees without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.